rask/WordPressBehatExtension/docs/index.md

           goutte: ~
           selenium2: ~
     ```

-    *Note the `StephenHarris\WordPressBehatExtension\Context\WordPressContext` context included.
+    *Note the `rask\WordPressBehatExtension\Context\WordPressContext` context included.
 This will cause WordPress to be
     loaded, and all its functions available in (all) your context classes.*.
 You can also include [other contexts](Contexts.md).

 3. Initialize behat test suites

     ```bash